Creating and Running a Yii 2 Project in ServBay

 config/db.php

-file in your project root.
-According to the database service you are running in ServBay (MySQL or PostgreSQL) and its configuration (by default, the user is usuallyroot
+file in your project’s root directory.
+Update the database connection settings based on your selected database service in ServBay (MySQL or PostgreSQL) and its configuration (default user is usuallyroot

-, unless you’ve changed it), update the connection details.First, create a new database for this project (e.g., named
+, unless changed).First, create a new database for your project in ServBay, such as

 servbay_yii2_app

-) in ServBay's database service.
-You can use the built-in Adminer tool or your preferred database client (like Sequel Ace, TablePlus, etc.).
-Adminer is accessible from the database section in the ServBay application.For MySQL:
+.
+You can use ServBay’s built-in Adminer tool or your preferred database client (e.g., Sequel Ace, TablePlus).
+Adminer is accessible from the database section of the ServBay application.For MySQL:

 1